Charles de Saint-Évremond

 Charles de Marguetel de Saint-Denis, seigneur de Saint-Évremond (1 April 1613 – 9 September 1703) was a French soldier, hedonist, essayist and literary critic.
 After 1661, he lived in exile, mainly in England, as a consequence of his attack on French policy at the time of the Peace of the Pyrenees (1659).
-He is buried in Poets' Corner, Westminster Abbey.
+He is one of the few foreigners to be buried in Poets' Corner, Westminster Abbey.
 He wrote for his friends and did not intend his work to be published, although a few of his pieces were leaked in his lifetime.
 The first full collection of his works was published in London in 1705, after his death.

 Life

-He was born at Saint-Denis-le-Guast, near Coutances, the seat of his family in Normandy.
-He was a pupil of the Jesuits at the College de Clermont (now Lycée Louis-le-Grand), Paris; then a student at Caen.
+He was born at Saint-Denis-le-Gast, near Coutances, the seat of his family in Normandy.
+He was a pupil of the Jesuits at the Collège de Clermont (now the prestigious Lycée Louis-le-Grand), Paris; then a student at Caen.
 For a time he studied law in Paris at the College d'Harcourt (now Lycée Saint-Louis).
 He soon, however, took to arms, and in 1629 went with Marshal Bassompierre to Italy.
 He served through a great part of the Thirty Years' War, distinguishing himself at the siege of Landrecies (1637), when he was made captain.
 During his campaigns he studied the works of Montaigne and the Spanish and Italian languages.

-In 1639 he met Gassendi in Paris, and became one of his disciples.
+In 1639 he met Pierre Gassendi in Paris, and became one of his disciples.
 He was present at the battles of Rocroi, Nördlingen, and at Lerida.
 For a time he was personally attached to Condé, but offended him by a satirical remark and was deprived of his command in the prince's guards in 1648.
 During the Fronde, Saint-Évremond was a steady royalist.
 The Duke of Candale, of whom Saint-Évremond has left a very severe portrait, gave him a command in Guienne after he had reached the grade of maréchal de camp, and he is said to have pocketed 50,000 livres in less than three years from this office.
 He was one of the numerous victims involved in the fall of Fouquet in 1661.
 His letter to Marshal Créquy on the Treaty of the Pyrenees, which is said to have been discovered by Colbert's agents at the seizure of Fouquet's papers, seems a very inadequate cause for his disgrace.

 Saint-Évremond fled to the Netherlands and to England, where he was kindly received by Charles II and was pensioned.
 After James II's flight to France, Saint-Évremond was invited to return, but he declined.
 Hortense Mancini, the most attractive of Cardinal Mazarin's group of attractive nieces, came to England in 1670, and set up a salon for flirtation, gambling, and witty conversation, and here Saint-Évremond was for many years at home.
 He died aged ninety on 9 September 1703 and was buried in Westminster Abbey, where his monument is in Poets' Corner, close to that of Prior.